CloudKlass/AVD/Instructions/Labs_EntraID/03_LAB_Connect_to_host_pools_and_session_hosts_with_Entra_ID.md

 #### Task 3: Connect to a Azure Virtual Desktop workspace

-1. On the lab computer, switch to the **Windows App** , click the SessionDesktop icon to launch the session, if prompted supply user1 password and sat yes to any allow remote desktop connection windows. .
+1. On the lab computer, switch to the **Windows App** , click the SessionDesktop icon to launch the session, if prompted supply user1 password and say yes to any allow remote desktop connection windows. .

    > **Note**: Select the user account which is the member of the Entra group with the **AVD-DAG** prefix.